The Golden Volcano: Plot

+Original

-Two Canadians, Summy Skim and Ben Raddle, are unexpectedly bequeathed a mining claim in the Klondike.
-They encounter many things such as disaster, disease, and extreme weather.
-On the way back to Montreal, where the two cousins reside, Ben Raddle and Summy Skim are trapped in a large flood that floods the entire Klondike.
-Ben has a disease and a broken leg, and needs to be taken to the hospital to be seen by the trustful Dr. Pilcox.
-Summy Skim and their guide, Bill Steel, bring the unfortunate man to the hospital, where he is healed a few months later.
+Summy Skim and Ben Raddle, residents of Montreal, Canada, are unexpectedly bequeathed a mining claim in the Klondike, Yukon.
+Thus, they the join the Gold Rush, only to encounter disaster, disease, extreme weather, and murderous rival prospectors – Malone and Hunter.
+Just as they are about to come to armed conflict, an earthquake strikes and the region is flooded.
+Ben is suffering from a disease and a broken leg, so Summy and their guide, Bill Stell, take the unfortunate man to the hospital, where he is healed a few months later.

-On the way out to a hunt, Summy Skim, Bill Steel, and the trusted Indian, Neluto, discover a man, torn apart, and lying under a tree.
-They come to the man's rescue, and bring him back to the hospital, where he dies a few days later.
-Before he dies, the man tells Ben Raddle and Summy Skim of a volcano of pure gold named the "Golden Mount".
-The cousins and their guides then get a caravan together to return to the Golden Mount.
-While out on a hunt, Summy Skim and Neluto discover the two villains and their caravan, plotting to take over the volcano.
+On the way out to a hunt, Summy, Bill, and their trusted Indian, Néluto, discover a dying man lying under a tree.
+They deliver him back to the hospital, where he dies a few days later.
+Before dying, however, he speaks of a volcano of pure gold.
+The cousins and their guides organize an expedition for the golden volcano.
+The golden volcano, however, also attracts their rival Malone and his forces.

-Summy Skim and Neluto return to camp, where they tell the others, and a plan is formulated.
-Ben Raddle plans to force the volcano to erupt by emptying the river into a hole he will dig into the volcano.
+Summy's group forces the volcano to erupt by redirecting a nearby river into a hole they bore into the volcano.
 The plan succeeds; the villains, having made their way to the top of the mountain, are immediately forced down by the eruption.
-Summy Skim shoots the Texans, Hunter and Malone, the leader of the villains.
-The volcano erupts into the sea, causing Summy Skim and Ben Raddle to leave with less money than they came with.
+Summy shoots Hunter and Malone.
+However, the volcano erupts into the sea, causing Summy and Ben to leave with less money than they came with.

-History

-The novel was written by Jules Verne in 1899.
-A revised version, by his son, Michel, was published in 1906.
-Thanks to Piero Gondolo della Riva, an unaltered version, using the original manuscript, was published in 1989 by the Société Jules-Verne.